 Caring for a malamute is pretty easy for families that are well-suited for the breed.
 They do present a few special challenges, but their lovable personalities make up for them in many ways.

 For starters, you’ll need to consider your malamute an “inside” dog.
 They can be left in a (secure) backyard while you’re at work during the day, but they’ll be miserable if not allowed to come inside with their family at night.
 And while they don’t bark very frequently, they will howl (especially at night), which may cause problems with your neighbors.

-In fact, those who spend long times away from the home are not well-suited for this breed.
+In fact, those who spend a long time away from the home are not well-suited for this breed.
 As mentioned earlier, malamutes are strongly pack-oriented, and they don’t like to be left alone for long periods of time.
 Accordingly, they’re also better suited for families than individuals (although with plenty of interaction and attention, single owners can keep a malamute happy).

 It is also important to note that malamutes are prone to overheating in warm climates.
 If you live in the southern U.S. (or some other hot and sunny location), you’ll need to take great care to keep your malamute cool during the summer.